janlelis/idiosyncratic-ruby.com/source/posts/26-file-encoding-magic.html.md

     # coding: cp1252
     p "".encoding #=> #<Encoding:Windows-1252>

+See [Magic Instructions](/58-magic-instructions.html) for more information about magic comments in general.

 ## Respecting the Encoding Comment when Reading a File

 You might come across a situation, where you want to read in a source file using Ruby's [File](http://ruby-doc.org/core-2.3.1/File.html) class, but also want to set the proper encoding from the magic comment.
 Fortunately, Ruby's standard library supports this.
 Unfortunately, it is not a stand-alone module, but a part of IRB: